At a Glance

 Authorizations

 .
-This will bring up a popup in which we can create and edit either a pre-certified authorization or a referral.
+This will bring up a window in which we can create and edit either a pre-certified authorization or a referral.

 Note that you can switch between viewing the list of Pre-Certifications and Referrals by clicking the corresponding button in the top left corner.

-For this example, we’ll create a new pre-certified authorization.
+For this example, we’ll create a pre-certified authorization.

 .